GlazeGlopMike/glazeglopbot/README.md

 Some common guild (server) moderation commands (e.g. moving users across voice channels, disconnecting them, or kicking them from the guild).

 ### rng
-Currently features a dice roll command.
+Currently features a dice roller and random integer generator.

 ### weather
 GlazeGlopBot grabs weather data through API calls to [OpenWeatherMap](https://openweathermap.org/).
 To make location input user-friendly, GlazeGlopBot uses the [Bing Maps API](https://www.bingmapsportal.com/) to resolve natural language inputs into geographic coordinates.
 The weather cog then makes a OneCall request to OWM, which returns information such as temperature, precipitation, air/wind conditions, and sunrise/sunset times.